June 13, 2016

 - Dramatically extend asset life – Proper preventive maintenance (PM) following manufacturer guidelines keeps the asset producing more product over a much longer lifetime.

-- Make repair or replace decisions based upon solid data – Tracking metrics like equipment miles, engine hours and more versus repair dollars and operating costs over time signals when it is cheaper to replace then to maintain.
+- Make repair or replace decisions based upon solid data – Tracking metrics like equipment miles, engine hours and more versus repair dollars and operating costs over time signals when it is cheaper to replace than to maintain.

 These expense generators are far from all the advantages that a quality CMMS software implementation can provide.
 For one thing, over time, data collected by the CMMS becomes exponentially more comprehensive significantly refining management decision-making capabilities.
 And then there are not inconsiderable benefits from safety and best practice enforcement guaranteed by proper CMMS implementation that effectively reduce unforeseen accidents and resulting equipment/product damage as well as legal expenses.